Édgar Amador Zamora

-Edgar Amador Zamora (born 23 July 1967) is a Mexican politician serving as secretary of finance and public credit since 2025.
+Édgar Amador Zamora (born 23 July 1967) is a Mexican politician serving as secretary of finance and public credit since March 2025.
 From 2024 to 2025, he served as undersecretary of finance and public credit.

 Early life and education

-Amador Zamora was born in Monclova, Coahuila, Mexico.
-He earned a Bachelor of Arts degree in Economics from the National Autonomous University of Mexico between 1985 and 1991.
-He also obtained a Master of Arts degree in economics from El Colegio de Mexico in 1992 and 1994.
+Amador Zamora was born in Monclova, Coahuila, in 1967.
+He earned a bachelor of arts degree in economics from the National Autonomous University of Mexico (UNAM) between 1985 and 1991.
+He also obtained a master of arts degree in economics from El Colegio de México in 1994.

+He previously served as secretary of finance of Mexico City in the administration of Head of Government Miguel Ángel Mancera and has worked at the Banco de México, the country's central bank.
+He took office as secretary of finance and public credit, succeeding Rogelio Ramírez de la O, on 8 March 2025.